iturdikulov/notes/computer_performance.md

 > In [[computing]], computer performance is the amount of useful work
 > accomplished by a computer system.
 Outside of specific contexts, computer
 > performance is estimated in terms of accuracy, efficiency and speed of
-> executing [[computer_program|computer program]]instructions.
-When it comes to
+> executing [[computer_program]] instructions.
+When it comes to high computer
-> high computer performance, one or more of the following factors might be
+> performance, one or more of the following factors might be involved:
-> involved:
 >
 > -   Short response time for a given piece of work.
 > -   High throughput (rate of processing work).